 The effects of the pandemic have only served to heighten these concerns.
 A survey in 2021 by the Victim's Commissioner found that just 43% of victims would report a crime again based on their previous experiences of the criminal justice system.
 Just half would attend court again, down from 67% in 2020.
-This is clearly concerning and ensuring that victims have greater confidence and receive better outcomes must be a collective goal.
+This is clearly concerning and ensuring victims have greater confidence and receive better outcomes must be a collective goal.

 As the remit of Police and Crime Commissioners grows across other aspects of the criminal justice system, I want to use my position to positively influence change and improvement.
-Within policing, I will hold the Chief Constable to account in ensuring that crimes are investigated effectively, with the right evidence gathered to enable the Crime Prosecution Service to prosecute cases.
+Within policing, I will hold the Chief Constable to account in ensuring that alleged or suspected offences are investigated effectively, with the right evidence gathered to enable the Crown Prosecution Service to prosecute cases.
 In my role as Chair of the Local Criminal Justice Board, I will look to ensure that all agencies locally are working together effectively to deliver better outcomes for victims.

 One powerful way that can allow victims to have their voices heard, get questions answered and make a plan to move forward is restorative justice.
 This gives victims the opportunity to explain to the perpetrator the harm that has been caused, while being supported and listened to by a trained facilitator.
 Evidence shows that in many cases this helps both victims and offenders to repair the damage of offending behaviour, while diverting people away from the criminal justice system in the longer term.
-I will work to ensure that restorative justice is further embedded across Warwickshire, with greater uptake from victims.
+I will work to ensure restorative justice is further embedded across Warwickshire, with greater uptake from victims.

-- Crime investigations are carried out to a high standard, dealing effectively with offenders and ensuring the best outcome for victims. - Satisfaction with the experience of interacting within the criminal justice system improves. - Victims know, understand and receive their full entitlements under the Victims Code of Practice. - High quality specialist support remains available and accessible for victims, with increased referrals from police and other agencies. - The overall experience when contacting the police and progressing through the criminal justice system is improved. - There is a reduction in the number of complaints against police, with problems resolved swiftly and satisfactorily. - The lived experience of victims helps to shape and improve criminal justice processes.

-- There are increased numbers of successful outcomes through the criminal justice system. - Reduced reoffending is encouraged through effective use of out of court disposals such as restorative justice.
+- Investigations are carried out to a high standard dealing effectively with offenders and ensuring the best outcome for victims. - Improved satisfaction of interacting with the criminal justice system and overall experience. - Victims know, understand and receive their full rights under the Victims Code of Practice. - High quality specialist support remains available and accessible for victims, with increased referrals from police and other agencies. - The overall experience when contacting the police and progressing through the criminal justice system is improved. - Reduction in the number of complaints against police, with problems resolved swiftly and satisfactorily. - The lived experience of victims helps to shape and improve criminal justice processes. - Increased numbers of successful outcomes through the criminal justice system. - Reduced reoffending is encouraged through effective use of out of court disposals such as restorative justice.